calliope-project/euro-calliope/README.md

 Further, you need all data files that cannot be retrieved automatically:

+* country shapes and their national electricity demand, to be place in `./src/data/national-technical-potential.geojson` # FIXME should come from Zenodo
-* national technical potential of renewables, to be place in `./src/data/national-technical-potential.geojson`
+* national land eligibility of renewables, to be placed in `./src/data/national-eligibility.csv` # FIXME should come from Zenodo

 ### Regenerate the model